Salt intake at seashore survival activities

 How much salt is contained in the sea breeze?

-We therefore can calculate as follows: 8 microgram salt/m3 air x 0,78 (NaCl equivalents) = 6,24 microgram NaCl/m3 air = 0,00624 mg NaCl/m3 air.
+We, therefore, can calculate as follows: 8 microgram salt/m3 air x 0,78 (NaCl equivalents) = 6,24 microgram NaCl/m3 air = 0,00624 mg NaCl/m3 air.
 1 g salt contains 400 mg sodium.
 Therefore: 0,00624 mg NaCl/m3 air = 0,0025 mg sodium/m3 air

-A human being needs at full rest about 11 m3 air/day (equals 388 cubic feet/day), which can increase under duress, tension, high ambient temperatures, body temperature, and other factors about three-fold.
-Let’s assume such a bad case of using 30 m3 air/day.
-If 1 m3 air contains 0,0025 mg sodium/m3 air, then 30 m3 air over the whole day will contain 0,075 mg sodium in total per day.
+A human needs about 11 m3 of air/day at complete rest (equals 388 cubic feet/day), which can increase under duress, tension, high ambient temperatures, body temperature, and other factors about three-fold.
+Let’s assume such a worse case of using 30 m3 air/day.
+If 1 m3 air contains 0,0025 mg sodium/m3 air, 30 m3 air over the whole day will only contain 0,075 mg sodium daily.
+Therefore, The sea breeze does not significantly contribute to taking sodium into the human body.

 How much sodium is contained in seafood?